 Whether it's taking a daily ritual from expected to extraordinary or discovering the wonderment and beauty of anew travel destination, J.R.
 McCabe elevates the everyday with timeless taste and comfortable confidence.

 My husband is an early bird and by early I mean on days we travel he’s in the car at 5 a.m. ready to roll.
-Through the years I’ve found that there are five simple things I do that always makes for an ease-filled morning departure.
+Through the years I’ve found there are five simple things I do that always makes for an ease-filled early morning departure.

 #2 Prep sandwiches, snacks, and treats

 #3 Keep essentials in your Travel Tote

 How many times have you seen people unzipping their cases in the middle of the airport floor?
 Lots of times.
 I never pack essentials in my suitcase.
-The big bags are for clothes, shoes, maybe toiletries.
+The large luggage is for clothes, shoes, and toiletries.
 Invest in a sturdy travel tote or well compartmented backpack.
-Here’s my travel tote essentials list for every trip:
+Here are my travel tote essentials for every trip:

 #4 Rely on Printed Itineraries